sodadata/docs/soda/quick-start-secrets.md

     terraform output -raw vault_admin_password | xclip -selection clipboard
     ```

 3. Now logged in, from the list of Secret Engines, navigate to `kv/local/soda` to see the example username and password secrets in the vault.
-If you wish, you can set new secrets that the Soda Agent can use. <br />
+If you wish, you can set new secrets that the Soda Agent can use. <br /><br />
 ![Hashicorp Vault secrets](/assets/images/soda-secrets.png){:height="500px" width="500px"}

 ## Deploy a Soda Agent and pass login credentials

-1. If you haven't already done so, create a <a href="https://cloud.soda.io/signup" target="_blank">Soda Cloud account</a> for free for a 45-day trial.
-2. Access [Deploy a Soda Agent]({% link soda-agent/deploy.md %}#create-a-soda-cloud-account) and follow the instructions to create an API key id and an API key secret for the Soda Agent.
+1. Access [Deploy a Soda Agent]({% link soda-agent/deploy.md %}#create-a-soda-cloud-account) and follow the instructions to create a free, 45-day trial Soda Cloud account and an API key id, and an API key secret for the Soda Agent.
-3. Prepare a values YAML file to deploy a Soda Agent in your cluster, as per the following example.
+2. Prepare a values YAML file to deploy a Soda Agent in your cluster, as per the following example.
    ```yaml
    soda:
      apikey: